ashish102/LP-test/README.md

 # LP-test

-Linear Programming and Mixed Integer Programming examples using SciPy with the HiGHS solver backend.
+The Linear Programming and Mixed Integer Programming examples using SciPy with the HiGHS solver backend.

 ## Overview